cck3607/archinstall/index.md

 ## Once you have created partitions, use p to confirm the creation of partitions and then, w to save the changes.

 ## Create Filesystem
 mkfs.fat -F32 /dev/sda1
 mkfs.ext4 /dev/sda3
 mkswp /dev/sda2

 ##Mount partitions
 mount /dev/sda3 /mnt
 mkdir /mnt/efi
 mount /dev/sda1 /mnt/efi
 swapon /dev/sda2

+##Select Mirrors
+cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup
+## then update the mirror list file with 10 mirrors by download speed
+reflector --verbose --latest 10 --sort rate --save /etc/pacman.d/mirrorlist

+##Install Arch Linux Base System
+pacstrap /mnt/ base linux linux-firmware net-tools networkmanager openssh nano
+###you can use nano or vi.
+Here is where you would install any other tools or packages you want

+##Create fstab
+genfstab -U /mnt >> /mnt/etc/fstab
+###Verify the fstab entries using the below command.
+cat /mnt/etc/fstab

+##Arch Linux System Configuration
+arch-chroot /mnt ###chroot to the new system

+##Set System Language
+###You can configure the system language by uncommenting the required languages from /etc/locale.gen file
+nano /etc/locale.gen
+###Uncomment en_US.UTF-8 UTF-8 for American-English and then generate locales by running
+###control x to save and exit
+locale-gen
+###Set the LANG variable in /etc/locale.conf file
+echo "LANG=en_US.UTF-8"  > /etc/locale.conf

+##Set Timezone
+###configure the system time zone by creating a symlink of your timezone to the /etc/localtime file
+ln -sf /usr/share/zoneinfo/US/Central /etc/localtime
+###all the available timezones are found under /usr/share/zoneinfo directory
+###set the hardware clock to UTC.
+hwclock --systohc --utc

+##Set Hostname
+###Place the system hostname in /etc/hostname file
+echo "archlinux-2021.connor.local" > /etc/hostname

+##Set Root Password
+passwd

+##Install Grub Bootloader
+###make sure you are still in arch-chroot
+pacman -S grub efibootmgr
+###Create the directory where the EFI partition will be mounted
+mkdir /boot/efi
+###mount the esp partition just created
+mount /dev/sda1 /boot/efi
+###install grub with the command below be careful with spaces
+grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi
+###last step below
+grub-mkconfig -o /boot/grub/grub.cfg

+##Install Desktop Enviroment(GNOME in this case)
+###here is where you can reboot, I found it easier to install gnome before reboot
+pacman -S xorg
+###now install GNOME dektop enviroment on arch linux using
+pacman -S gnome
+###now enable display manager for GDM for arch as well as enabling network manager
+systemctl start gdm.service
+systemctl enable gdm.service
+systemctl enable NetworkManager.service
+###now exit from chroot with exit command
+exit
+###then shutdowm system and reboot
+shutdown now

 [Link](url) and ![Image](src)
 ```